bdmac/bdmac.github.io/index.md

 its CTO heading up a small team of 7 engineers in a company that at its peak hit 30+ employees.

-Over the course of those three years I&hellip;
+Over the course of three years I&hellip;

 * Dreamt up strategic product ideas in the shower.
 * Architected an application that touched millions of hotel guests.